alexpanovQA/amazon-job-search-tests/README.md

 Welcome to my Cypress-based automation project for testing the Amazon Careers website!
 This project aims to validate job search functionality while applying best practices in automation.

 📌 Project Overview
-This project automates a couple of smoke test scenarios on Amazon's Global Career Site to ensure smooth user experience in job searches.
+This project automates a couple of smoke test scenarios on Amazon's Global Career Site to ensure a smooth user experience in job searches.
 It follows best automation practices, including:

 ✅ Cypress setup for E2E testing
 ✅ Best practices: Page Object Model (POM), fixtures, and reusable commands